-The following are not passive activities:
+The following are not passive activities.

-1. Trade or business activities in which you materially participated for the tax year.

-2. Any rental real estate activity in which you materially participated if you were a "real estate professional" for the tax year.
-You were a real estate professional only if:

-a.
-More than half of the personal services you performed in trades or businesses were performed in real property trades or businesses in which you materially participated and b.
-You performed more than 750 hours of services in real property trades or businesses in which you materially participated.
+- 1. Trade or business activities in which you materially participated for the tax year. - 2.
+Any rental real estate activity in which you materially participated if you were a "real estate professional" for the tax year.
+You were a real estate professional only if: - a.
+More than half of the personal services you performed in trades or businesses during the tax year were performed in real property trades or businesses in which you materially participated and - b.
+You performed more than 750 hours of services during the tax year in real property trades or businesses in which you materially participated.